 The personal stresses of teenage life also play a role in alcohol use.
 Trouble at home, failing grades, anxiety and stress from new responsibilities make teenage years a tumultuous time.
 While some teens turn to drinking simply for the fun of it, others view it as an escape from their problems.
 These cases can be especially troublesome and spell danger if not addressed early.

-14 Average age that people first try alcohol.
+14 is the average age that people first try alcohol.

 On top of all this, research shows a correlation between underage drinking and diminished brain development.
 Teens suffering from alcoholism show a diminished capacity for memory, attention, focusing and exercising spatial skills.
 One study also revealed that 47 percent of people who begin drinking before age 14 become alcohol dependent at some point in their lives, but only nine percent of those who wait until 21 develop a dependency.